JeremiasOviedo/ai-legal-analysis-test/terms-of-service-test.md

 Our system diligently monitors for automated or robotic behavior to maintain service safety and quality.
 Please be aware that sharing login details of unlimited accounts for monetary gains is considered illegal.
 Each seat is intended for one individual user only, and multiple users sharing one account are not permitted.

-Warning: Please note that unusually high usage or sharing of login details could lead to account suspension or deletion without prior notice, with no possibility for refunds.
+Warning: Please note that unusually high usage or sharing of login details could lead to account suspension or deletion without prior notice, with no possibility for refunds.asdasdasdasd

 ## Prohibited Uses
 You may use Service only for lawful purposes and in accordance with Terms.
 You agree not to use Service:

 - In any way that violates any applicable national or international law or regulation.
-- For the purpose of exploiting, harming, or attempting to exploit or harm minors in any way by exposing them to inappropriate content or otherwise.
+- For the purpose of exploiting, harming, or attempting to exploit or harm minors in any way by exposing them to inappropriate content or otherwise.asdasdasdasd
 - To transmit, or procure the sending of, any advertising or promotional material, including any “junk mail”, “chain letter,” “spam,” or any other similar solicitation.
-- To impersonate or attempt to impersonate Company, a Company employee, another user, or any other person or entity.
+- To impersonate or attempt to impersonate Company, a Company employee, another user, or any other person or entity.asdasdasd
 - In any way that infringes upon the rights of others, or in any way is illegal, threatening, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
 - To engage in any other conduct that restricts or inhibits anyone’s use or enjoyment of Service, or which, as determined by us, may harm or offend Company or users of Service or expose them to liability.
 - Our AI service provider “Open AI” does not permit the generation of sexual, religious and political content and hence you are strictly prohibited from generating any such content.
 If even by mistake, you try to generate such content, our system will give you an error message of “Unsafe Content” the first time and this is to be considered the final warning.
-If you try to generate such content again, your subscription will be cancelled and you will be debarred from using our services again and no refunds will be issued.
+If you try to generate such content again, your subscription will be cancelled and you will be debarred from using our services again and no refunds will be issued.asdasdasd
 Additionally, you agree not to:
 - Use Service in any manner that could disable, overburden, damage, or impair Service or interfere with any other party’s use of Service, including their ability to engage in real time activities through Service.
 - Use any robot, spider, or other automatic device, process, or means to access Service for any purpose, including monitoring or copying any of the material on Service.